Source code

 :param var2: The name of the dataframe column with the data from the 2nd curve

-:return: The pair (time of intersection, common value)
+:return: The pair (x-coordinate of intersection, common value)

 nameargumentsreturns

-Find the intersection of 2 segments in 2D.
+Find the intersection of two segments in 2D.

 Their respective endpoints share the same x-coordinates: (t_start, t_end)